 11 years later, the Lord had provided New Covenant with a brand new church sanctuary and multi-purpose building currently located at 130 Homochitto Street.
 These new buildings and their completion were celebrated with a Thanksgiving and Dedication service on Sunday, October 28, 2007.
 Since that time, the congregation of New Covenant has faithfully worshiped their Lord and Creator every Sunday.

-The Rev. Dennis Flach served faithfully to the people of New Covenant for 18 years, retiring in December of 2014.
+Rev. Dennis Flach served the people of New Covenant faithfully for 18 years, retiring in December of 2014.
 After his retirement, New Covenant contacted Reformed Theological Seminary of Jackson and inquired of weekly Student Supply preachers to fill the pulpit every Sunday.
 There were also many guest preachers who came by the traditional “word of mouth” fashion to aid in New Covenant’s time of transition and adjustment.
-This is how the people of New Covenant met their new and current pastor, Seth Duhs.
+This is how the people of New Covenant met their second pastor, Rev. Seth Duhs.

 Rev. Duhs first attended New Covenant in March of 2015 as pulpit supply.
 In January 2016, he became the pastor of New Covenant.
 New Covenant Presbyterian Church was officially dismissed from the EPC in April 2016 and officially welcomed into Grace Presbytery of the PCA in May 2016.
 In 2018, New Covenant's congregation and community raised over $60,000 to build a playground behind Decker Hall, which was dedicated to the Lord in April 2019.
 Rev. Seth Duhs announced he was taking a new call as an Air Force Active Duty Chaplain in December 2020.
 His last Sunday at New Covenant was February 21, 2021.